-The Nigerian government aimed to reach 85% of newborns with iKMC by last year.
-Today only 5% of them do.
+The Nigerian government aimed to reach 85% of newborns with iKMC by 2025 Today only 5% of them get it.
 Three solvable barriers explain why. ¹

 Human and physical resources are missing.